|Nutrition Facts (per serving)|

 Refrigerate the cake balls until the coating is set, about 20 minutes.

 - The most basic variation would be to simply divide the cake into 3 equal parts and dye one red and one blue.
 Instead of layering the cake, simply roll the different colors into cake balls and dip them all in a white coating and top them with sprinkles.

 - Another option is just to do two layers of cake instead of three.
-For instance, you could make a blue center layer, wrap it in the white cake, and then dunk the whole thing in red candy coloring.
+For instance, you could make a blue center layer, wrap it in red cake, and then dunk the whole thing in white candy coating.